 Newfound wealth brings responsibility.
-There are ways to
+There are ways to manage the challenges.

 Risk mitigation: Assessing a nonprofit engagement

 When assessing an organization, there are specific questions one should ask.
 Working with expert advisors will help celebrities to make an informed decision.